Skip to main content

 In the first month of a typical small-firm engagement, the system handles:

-• Intake responses — first response to potential clients within five minutes, any hour of the day.
+• Intake responses: a first response drafted within five minutes, any hour of the day, waiting for your one-click approval.
 Includes your fee range, a clear explanation of your process, and a scheduling link.
-Attorneys using this report 40% higher intake-to-consultation conversion because the response goes out before the prospect has emailed two other firms.
+The point is that your reply goes out before the prospect has emailed two other firms.

-• Document follow-ups— first follow-up goes automatically at day three if no documents received.
-Second at day seven.
+• Document follow-ups: first follow-up drafted automatically at day three if no documents received, second at day seven, each cleared with a one-click approval.
 You get a summary; you only write the third follow-up if the first two didn't work.

-• Billing acknowledgments — invoice sent, payment received, retainer refill reminder.
-Handled automatically, in your voice.
+• Billing acknowledgments: invoice sent, payment received, retainer refill reminder.
+Drafted automatically, in your voice, approved by you.

-• Scheduling threads — the back-and-forth collapses from eight emails to two.
-The AI proposes times based on your calendar rules; the other party picks one; confirmation goes out.
+• Scheduling threads: the back-and-forth collapses from eight emails to two.
+The AI proposes times based on your calendar rules; the other party picks one; you approve the confirmation.

-The attorneys we've worked with reclaim six to eight hours a week by month two.
-At $250/hr, that's $78,000 to $104,000 in additional billing capacity per year — against a system that costs a fraction of a paralegal.
+A realistic target is reclaiming six to eight hours a week by month two.
+At $250/hr, that's $78,000 to $104,000 in additional billing capacity per year, against a system that costs a fraction of a paralegal.

 The confidentiality question every attorney asks

 Attorney-client privilege is load-bearing.
-Routing client email through a third-party cloud AI service — one that stores your client communications on their infrastructure, trains on your data, and may have terms of service incompatible with your professional obligations — is a problem most attorneys haven't thought through.
+Routing client email through a third-party cloud AI service, one that stores your client communications on their infrastructure, may train on your data, and may have terms of service incompatible with your professional obligations, is a problem most attorneys haven't thought through.

 What the first three weeks look like

 Week two:supervised mode.
 Every draft is visible to you before anything goes anywhere.
 You're calibrating the system: approving what's right, correcting what isn't.
-This is also how you satisfy your professional responsibility obligation — you review everything in supervised mode.
-By the end of week two, most attorneys have approved 90%+ of drafts without editing.
+This is also how you satisfy your professional responsibility obligation, you review everything in supervised mode.
+By the end of week two, a well-calibrated system has you approving most drafts without editing.

 Who this works for